JordanFrecon/jordanfrecon.github.io/_posts/2020-09-10-forward-backward-bregman.md

 (\forall x,z)\; \| \nabla f(x) - \nabla f(z) \| \leq \mu \| x - z\|.
 $$

 Hence, the Lipschitz continuous gradient condition is essential to carefully design optimal step-sizes and ensure the convergence of many gradient descent based algorithms.
-For convex function one can derive the following equivalent definitions
+For convex functions one can derive the following equivalent definitions
 - $$\frac{\mu}{2} \|\cdot \|^2 - f$$ is convex
 - $$(\forall x,z)\; f(x) \leq f(z) + \nabla f(z)^\top(x-z) + \frac{\mu}{2}\|x-z\|^2$$
 $$\,$$

+In the following, we present a more general framework and briefly explain how we can still devise a forward-backward type algorithm.

 ## 1. Optimization problem